Last updated

 From a functional point of view, the Schema construct addresses the following questions:

-What kinds of owned states and Assignments exist?
+What kinds of owned states and exist?

-What kinds of Valences exist?
+What kinds of exist?

-What Global State does the contract have?
+What does the contract have?

-How is Genesis structured?
+How is structured?

-What kind of State Transitions and State Extensions are possible?
+What kind of and are possible?

-What Metadata can contract operations have?
+What can contract operations have?

 How state data are allowed to change within state transitions?